Summary of the the Government's recovery strategy

 Keep indoor places well ventilated.
 Evidence suggests that the virus is less likely to be passed on in well-ventilated buildings and outdoors.
 In good weather, try to leave windows and doors open in places where people from different households come into contact - or move activity outdoors if you can.
 Use external extractor fans to keep spaces well ventilated and make sure that ventilation systems are set to maximise the fresh air flow rate.
 Heating and cooling systems can be used at their normal temperature settings.

-If you can, wear a face covering in an enclosed space where social distancing isn't possible and where you will come into contact with people you do not normally meet.
-This is most relevant for short periods indoors in crowded areas, for example on public transport or in some shops.
-The evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not developed symptoms.
+Wear a face covering in an enclosed space at all times.
 If you have symptoms of COVID-19 (cough and/or high temperature) you and your household should isolate at home: wearing a face covering does not change this.
 A face covering is not the same as the surgical masks or respirators used as part of personal protective equipment by healthcare and other workers; these supplies should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers and those in industrial settings like those exposed to dust hazards.
 Face coverings should not be used by children under the age of 2 or those who may find it difficult to manage them correctly, for example primary school age children unassisted, or those with respiratory conditions.
 It is important to use face coverings properly and wash your hands before putting them on and taking them off.

 You can make face coverings at home; the key thing is it should cover your mouth and nose.
 You can find guidance on how to do this on GOV.UK.